 At Mastery, we believe all students can learn and achieve.
 Our schools offer a variety of approaches to support learning and development across a diversity of student needs.
 We meet students where they are and ensure they have the proper supports and systems to leverage their strengths and potential, and accelerate learning.

 We have developed a comprehensive safety net to ensure all students succeed.

 - Response to Instruction & Intervention (RTII)

 - Emotional Support & Trauma Informed Care

-- Full range of special education programs and services
+- Full range of Specialized Services programs and services

 - ELL and bilingual programming